steveh250/Unix-Menu-Program/README.md

 Modified to run on Ubuntu (should compile fine on other platforms - it's pretty basic).

 NOTE:
- - The menu app will decide whether to draw the menu in one or two columns depending on how many entries are in the menufile.
+ - The menu app will decide whether to draw the menu in one or two columns (curses) depending on how many entries are in the menufile (newt version is a list).
  - If you use it or modify it, I'd appreciate a mention in the source code (taking into account [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) ) - drop me an email to let me know what you're using it for, I'd be really interested.

 ![](menu-gif3.gif)